biohub-hpc/hpcuserguide/docs/7.Frequently_Asked_Questions/FAQ_How_do_I_use_NoMachine.md

 When something that was working, stops working, here are some of the common things to look for:

 * Has anything been added to your `${HOME}/.bashrc` or `${HOME}/.bash_profile`?
-  `conda init` modifies `~/.bashrc` in a way that breaks many things.
-* Have you,possibly inadvertently, installed something into `${HOME}/.local`
-  which causes a conflict in binaries or libraries?
+* Have you,possibly inadvertently, installed something into `${HOME}/.local` which causes a conflict in binaries or libraries?
 * Are you hitting a quota or full disk issue?
 * Has your input data or parameters changed?
 Now using a larger data set, for instance.
 * Have you tested from an incognito browser window and/or flushed the browser cache?

 If none of those things seem to be the issues, reach out to us for additional help troubleshooting.